 Quite frankly, if you can get approved for an account with one of our top-rated high-risk providers, you’re probably better off going with them rather than eMerchantBroker.
 At the same time, the company is certainly a viable alternative if you’ve been turned down for an account and are having trouble finding a reputable high-risk specialist that will take your business.
 This is particularly true for unusually difficult-to-place businesses, such as CBD sales, medical marijuana dispensaries, escort services, and others.

-While they’re certainly not perfect and they are expensive, overall eMerchantBroker provides a higher-than-average quality of service with their merchant accounts.
-We rate them at 4 out of 5 stars at the moment.
+While it’s certainly not perfect and it is expensive, overall, eMerchantBroker provides a higher-than-average quality of service with its merchant accounts and other features.
+By our rating criteria, the company scores 4 out of 5 stars at this time.

 Table of Contents

 eMerchantBroker focuses on core services such as merchant accounts and doesn’t offer the wide range of hardware options and additional services that many other merchant account providers do.
 Nonetheless, it offers most of the basic services you’ll need to set up your business for accepting credit cards, including the following:

 - Merchant Accounts: eMerchantBroker doesn’t process transactions in-house.
 Instead, the company works with a number of backend processors to set you up with an account.
 These processors include Fiserv (formerly First Data), iPayment, North American Bancard, and others.